 Dr. Rusydi is Director of Palembang GMA Refinery Consortium (PGRC) and Brisbane Capital Investment that structure financing and investment in infrastructure projects by promoting a partnership funding via Public-Private Partnerships (PPP).

 His main interest is on the development, investment, financial management and operation of energy, refinery and solar energy generation with green financing in Indonesia.

 He has vast international experience in financial markets including crypto currency in addition to his financial engineering and Islamic finance background.
 He teaches Investment, Islamic Finance and Applied Economics in the Australian universities.

 Masaki Sox Konno, Managing Director, Asia Pacific South, Dassault Systèmes

-Mr. Konno will lead a panel of Indonesian business leaders titled Our Digital Transformation Journey.
+Mr. Konno has lead a panel of Indonesian business leaders titled Our Digital Transformation Journey.

-The discussion will explore how Indonesian businesses are undergoing digital transformations to sharpen their competitive advantage in their respective industries.
+The discussion explored how Indonesian businesses are undergoing digital transformations to sharpen their competitive advantage in their respective industries.

 Konno is responsible for setting the strategic direction and overseeing overall performance of Dassault Systèmes in AP South.
 This includes driving profitability and ensuring operational efficiency.
 He officially took on the role in 2016 and, currently, leads a team of 600 staff across the region.
 Prior to taking on the current appointment, Konno was Vice President, Asia, at BIOVA, Dassault Systèmes.